 Around the world, nationalistic politics have been taking hold.
 To tackle these increasingly insular narratives, Purpose’s Global Development Campaigns work is seeking to accelerate, create, test, and grow high-potential initiatives that will drive public engagement on global development issues in UK, France and Germany.
 This work enables us to develop and test new, accessible messages about global development, and to share lessons learned in a movement generous way.

 Our first campaign has focused on the issue of period poverty.
-Period poverty effects the well-being of young women all over the world.
+Period poverty affects the well-being of young women all over the world.
 In order to activate participation around the issue in 2018, our team sought to find a compelling story and engagement point for audiences around the world.

 Purpose found a key partner in Juliana Katina and the work of Raise the Roof, and leveraged the impact of the global gag rule on sexual and reproductive health to mobilize people around the issue.
 The US Presidential visit to the UK yielded an historic spike in public awareness and engagement in the British public, and the campaign is using that increased momentum and the story of Juliana to make period poverty a national conversation.